 What is required when an AQMA has been declared?

 After declaration, Maldon District Council must prepare an Air Quality Action Plan (AQAP) setting out measures it intends to put in place to comply with the air quality objectives.

 Source Apportionment and dispersion modelling has been carried out to identify the contribution from individual classes of vehicles towards the NO2 levels on Market Hill.
 The model will be used to simulate what effect proposed measures will have on the air quality.

 A steering group has been formed to develop the AQAP.
 This contains elected Members, officers from Maldon District Council and representatives from Essex County Council.

 The steering group itself first met on 8th May 2019, to review the dispersion modelling data.
 Recommendation was made to engage with the Community to obtain ideas from local residents and business on changes to Market Hill and the immediate area.
 This was undertaken through an afternoon drop-in session at Maldon District Council on 18th June 2019:

 The steering group met again on 10th July 2019 and comments and suggestions put forward from the Community Engagement were discussed.
-Dispersion modelling of a number of measures is to be undertaken and the steering group will meet at a later date in order to discuss the results and appropriate next steps in the development of a draft plan.
-This is likely to be in to September.
+Dispersion modelling of a number of measures agreed to be undertaken and the steering group to meet again to discuss the results and appropriate next steps in the development of a draft plan.

 What kind of area/scope of action is capable within the action plan?